Jiawei Zhang

 The Chinese University of Hong Kong (CUHK)

-• B.Sc. in Mathematics
+• B.Sc. in Mathematics (Hua Loo-Keng Talent Program)

 University of Science and Technology of China (USTC)